-I add about 2 tablespoons of cider vinegar to the greens as they cook, and many Southern cooks add a teaspoon or two of sugar.
+I add about 2 tablespoons of cider vinegar or pepper vinegar sauce to the greens as they cook, and many Southern cooks add a teaspoon or two of sugar.

 Serve the collard greens with hot baked cornbread and pepper vinegar sauce.
-To make your own homemade pepper sauce, see the instructions in the tips and variations below the recipe.
+To make your own homemade pepper sauce, see the instructions below the recipe.

 - 2 pounds collard greens